Girl Redefined

 2020

-COVID hit just as I graduated college, bringing everyone home.
-While difficult, the isolation brought increased growth.
-Additionally, I rekindled a relationship with a high school friend.
-We started dating in July, and I only saw further growth as He continued to push me both in recovery and in relationship with God.
+COVID hit just as I graduated from college, bringing everyone home.
+While difficult, the isolation led to increased growth, as I had extra time to focus on recovery and to be more present with accountability.
+Additionally, I began dating an old friend who knew my story and continued to push me both in recovery and in my relationship with God.

 2019